 “Because I was working in VR and AR, I focused on that [in my neuroscience studies],” w88 mobile.
 “This is where I found the happy marriage between visual communications and science.”

-w88 mobile students and facultyinterested in experiencing Baker’s project canreserve a VR stationin the @Reality w88 mobile labin the Knowledge Centerand request access to the projectduring their visit.
+University students and facultyinterested in experiencing w88 mobile’s project canreserve a VR stationin the @Reality w88 mobile labin the Knowledge Centerand request access to the projectduring their visit.